Akhil-Thkur/SCM-Assesment1/README.md

 # SCM-Assesment1
-this is my assesment to sdmasdasmdnawja amsmas fsnfasfasf mfasfasfe
+this is my assesment
+it is ued to find prime numbers